yao-creative/yiyaotan-site/content/blog/reading/_index.md

 - Algorithms to Live By (Brian Christian and Tom Griffiths)

-- Foundation Trilogy (Asimov) - I've also read the first book
+- Foundation Trilogy (Isaac Asimov) - I've also read the first book

 - Absolutely on Music (Murakami & Ozawa)